 Some of the most talented machinists in the world stem from China.
 A machinist is an artisan and we wanted to work with a community of women who could feel the satisfaction of creating the whole piece from start to finish.
-I also wanted to create an environment in which they could work from their own home, around their own schedules and family commitments.
+We also wanted to create an environment in which they could work from their own home, around their own schedules and family commitments.

 Machinists often need to leave young children to work within the cities.
 They also get back problems and other ailments associated with long periods of work.
 Our community of women can choose when and how often they would like to work while also being paid more than double the wage of a machinist from a factory environment.
 Most importantly not leaving children behind and remaining within their home.

-When I travelled to China to find the best artisans, I found myself immersed in a small community within the Ningbo province on the outskirts of Cixi.
+We travelled to China to find the best artisans and found ourselves immersed in a small community within the Ningbo province on the outskirts of Cixi.
 An absolutely beautiful community built over picturesque canals and waterways.

-I met with Jessie and her mother Sue who welcomed my idea and made me feel incredibly at home.
-It was at this point that I knew I had found my path.
+We met with Jessie and her mother Sue who welcomed our idea and made us feel incredibly at home.